jihadkhawaja/Egroo/README.md

 Find everything you need to get started at the [Wiki](https://github.com/jihadkhawaja/MobileChat/wiki/MAUI)

 # Requirements
-- **dotnet 6.0**, You can use [Visual Studio 2022 17.3 or higher](https://visualstudio.microsoft.com/downloads/) or install [dotnet-6.0 sdk and runtime](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) and use your favorite editor like [Visual Studio Code](https://code.visualstudio.com/) (Required)
+- **dotnet 6.0**, You can use [Visual Studio 2022 17.3 or higher](https://visualstudio.microsoft.com/downloads/) or install [dotnet-6.0 SDK and runtime](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) and use your favorite editor like [Visual Studio Code](https://code.visualstudio.com/) (Required)
 - [PostgreSQL (Npgsql)](https://www.postgresql.org/) or your preferred database engine (Required)
 - [pgAdmin](https://www.pgadmin.org/) to view and edit the PostgreSQL database (optinal)